-Grief, trauma and loss groups, held weekly at PaRC, are an important part of your treatment.
+Grief, trauma and loss support groups, held weekly at PaRC, are an important part of your treatment for drug and alcohol addiction.
 Your regular group meeting with a small group of adults of the same sex provides a safe and supportive environment.
-Grief and loss groups are facilitated by PhD- or master's-level therapists.
+Support groups for grief and loss are facilitated by PhD- or master's-level therapists.

-Grief is a natural response to a personal loss: of a parent, a spouse or child, other important relationships, your identity, an important job, your possessions or your health.
+Grief is a natural response to a personal loss: how to get over a loved one dying, like a parent, spouse, child or other important relationships; coping with the loss of your identity, your job, your possessions or your health.

-You may feel sadness, anger or a range of conflicted emotions related to your life changes, your addiction, an abusive relationship, being the victim of a crime or other difficult situations.
-You may be suffering from post-traumatic stress disorder (PTSD) or other emotional disorders.
+You may feel sadness, anger or a range of conflicted emotions related to your life changes, to your addiction, an abusive relationship, being the victim of a crime or other difficult situations.
+You may be suffering from post-traumatic stress disorder (PTSD) or other emotional conditions.

-Meetings focus on talking and writing about how grief, loss and/or trauma have affected you.
+Grief and loss support groups that focus on talking and writing about how heartbreak, loss and/or trauma have affected you are grieving resources that help you understand and overcome your emotions.
 Acknowledging and sharing your emotions will help you learn to feel them in a healthy way

 You will receive support from group members as you talk about and work through the circumstances and emotions that have caused your pain and held you back from living a healthy, balanced life.
-As you identify and work through your grief and difficult emotions, you will find yourself becoming a stronger and more resilient individual.
+As you identify and work through your grief and difficult emotions, you will find yourself not only coping with your loss but becoming a stronger and more resilient individual.

-As patients progress into a sober lifestyle, grief groups provide an opportunity for them to learn to identify, acknowledge and feel their emotions in a healthy way.
-They learn that recovering from grief takes place in stages.
-Grief and loss groups help participants connect with and receive support from their peers and gain tools to help them in their recovery and healing.
+As patients progress into a sober lifestyle, support groups for grief and loss provide an opportunity for them to learn to identify, acknowledge and feel their emotions in a healthy way.
+They learn that recovering from despair takes place in stages.
+Coping with their pain in a group setting helps participants connect with and receive support from their peers and gain tools to help them in their healing and recovery.